-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott searches old newspapers to find out more about the Allied attacks on German-held beaches in France on D-Day.
+Introduction: In this article, Scott Phillips searches old newspapers to find out more about the Allied attacks on German-held beaches in France on D-Day.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 Today marks the 70th anniversary of World War II’s D-Day, which happened on 6 June 1944.
 D-Day was the long-awaited invasion by the Allies of Nazi Germany’s “Fortress Europe.”
 The massive assault was also known by the codename “Operation Overlord.”